-Pecorino is a term used to define Italian cheeses made from 100% sheep’s milk.
-However, the American counterpart of the cheese is made from cow’s milk.
-Of the four Pecorino cheeses that have received Protected Designation of Origin (PDO) status under European Union law, Pecorino Romano is one of the most ancient types of cheese as well as the most famous outside of Italy.
+Pecorino is a term used to define Italian cheese made from 100% sheep’s milk.
+Pecorino Romano is the most ancient type of cheese and the most famous cheese outside of Italy.
+The six main Pecorino cheese have received Protected Designation of Origin (PDO) status under European Union law.
+All these varieties differ from each other, depending on their ageing period.
 As per legislation, production of Pecorino Romano is allowed only on the islands of Sardinia, Lazio and in the Tuscan Province of Grosseto.
-All these varieties differ from each other, depending on how much they have aged.

-As the name suggests, the history of Pecorino Romano dates back to the Roman times when it was a part of the staple diet of soldiers at war.
-Roman authors, including Varro, Pliny the Elder, Hippocrates and Columella have mentioned about the cheese & its production technique, in their works.
-Even today, the cheese is made using only traditional methods in the unique areas of origin.
-Dry-salted by hand, the wheels get a salting numerous times, to deliver a fabulous taste.
-Its lengthy aging time from eight to 12 months results in a dry and granular texture and a strong taste.
-When young, the cheese has a soft and rubbery texture with sweet and aromatic flavor.
-The flavor becomes sharper and smokier when aged for eight months or longer.
+As the name suggests, the history of Pecorino Romano dates back to Roman times when it was a part of the staple diet of soldiers at war.
+In their works, Roman authors, including Varro, Pliny the Elder, Hippocrates and Columella, have mentioned cheese & its production technique.
+Even today, the cheese is made using the traditional method.
+The wheels get salted numerous times by hand to deliver a fabulous taste.
+After ageing for more than five months, it develops a dry and granular texture and a strong taste.
+When young, the cheese has a soft and rubbery texture with a sweet and aromatic flavour.
+The flavour becomes sharper and smokier when aged for more than eight months.

-Pecorino Romano is one of most widely used, sharper alternatives to Parmesan cheeses.
-Because of the hard texture and sharp & salty flavor, Pecorino Romano is an excellent grating cheese over pasta dishes, breads and baking casseroles.
-Although, the use of the cheese is limited because of its extreme saltiness.
+Pecorino Romano is one of the most widely used, sharper alternatives to Parmesan cheeses.
+Pecorino Romano is an excellent grating cheese over pasta dishes, bread and baking casseroles.
 Pair it with a glass of big, bold Italian red wine or a light beer.